 2. Which Countries & Places to visit

-There is a high chance of you never able to visit them if you miss them as there is less motivation to visit once you covered the well known cities.
+There is a high chance of you never able to visit them if you miss them as there is less motivation to visit once you covered the well-known cities.

-For example Burano is 45 mins boat ride away from Venice.
+For example, Burano is 45 mins boat ride away from Venice.
 If you missed out visiting Burano during your last Venice trip, will you fly all the way back just to visit Burano?
 Or for the same amount of money to visit another European country you yet to visit?

 Choose one or two countries if you have less than 2 weeks in Europe and visit more places in the country instead of hopping around.
-Not only you get to explore more of the country’s culture, people, food and attractions, you will also save quite a lot on inter-country transportation as traveling domestic is usually cheaper.
+Not only you get to explore more of the country’s culture, people, food and attractions, you will also save quite a lot on inter-country transportation as travelling domestic is usually cheaper.

 3. When should you visit Europe?

-Every season is unique and we been to all four seasons for different purposes.
+Every season is unique and we have been to all four seasons for different purposes.
 In general spring and autumn has the best weather among all seasons.

 But the opposite is also true for vacation destinations like beaches and ski resorts tend to be more expensive during summer and winter as most vacationers flocks for holiday.